radiocosmology/alpenhorn/doc/demo.rst

    root@alpenshell:/# alpenhorn node stats
    Name             File Count    Total Size    % Full
    -------------  ------------  ------------  --------
-   demo_storage1             5         101 B         -
+   demo_storage1             5         102 B         -
-   demo_storage2             1          51 B         -
+   demo_storage2             1          52 B         -

 You can check the filesystem on ``alpenhost2`` (by, say, running a ``find`` command) to see that this file now exists on that node:

 .. code:: console
-   :class: demonode1
+   :class: demohost

-   root@alpenhost1# find /data
+   $ docker container run alpenhost2 find /data
    /data
    /data/ALPENHORN_NODE
    /data/2025